Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Introduction

+The outline of the paper is as follows.
 First, we develop the case in which the trader knows the exact value of the driving process of the stock price at the horizon time.
-Karatzas and Pikovsky \cite{pikovsky1996anticipative} face this problem using a Brownian bridge with Itô integration and enlargement of filtration.
-In this work, we also start with an example of how to handle the problem using a Brownian bridge with Itô integration in Section \ref{APO_BB}.
-This example is devoted to show the consistency of our approach.
-Then, we continue with the usage of forward and Skorokhod integration in Sections \ref{APO_fw} and \ref{APO_sk}, respectively.
-To handle the solution of the related stochastic differential equation in the Skorokhod scheme, we consider the anticipative Girsanov transformations studied in Buckdahn \cite{buckdahn1989} and \cite{buckdahn1994}.
+Karatzas and Pikovsky \cite{pikovsky1996anticipative} face this problem using a Brownian bridge with It\^{o} integration and enlargement of filtration.
+In this work, we also start with an example of how to handle the problem using a Brownian bridge with It\^{o} integration in Section \ref{APO_BB}.
+This case is devoted to show the consistency of our approach.
+Then, we continue with the usage of Russo-Vallois forward integration, based in {\O}ksendal and R{\o}se work \cite{oksendal2017}, in Section \ref{APO_fw}, and Skorokhod integration in Section \ref{APO_sk}.
+To handle the solution of the related stochastic differential equation in the Skorokhod scheme, we consider the anticipative Girsanov transformations studied by Buckdahn in \cite{buckdahn1989} and \cite{buckdahn1994}.
 We exemplify an investment assuming that a trader has insider information about the prices of the 2-Year U.S. Treasury Note Future, and conclude that with Skorokhod integration, the trader has more expected wealth.
-We also simulate the Brownian paths that drive the risky asset and compare the realizations of investments under these two types of anticipative integration.
-We also conclude that the Skorokhod integral leads to better performance.
+We also illustrate this fact with simulations of the Brownian paths that drive the risky asset and comparing the wealth of investments under these two types of anticipative integration.

-Later on, in Section \ref{Distribution} we compare the expected wealth of the investment between forward and Skorokhod schemes in the presence of some uncertainty.
-We find that the expected value of the wealth under Skorokhod integral is bigger than the expected value under the forward integral.
+Later on, in Section \ref{Distribution} we compare the expected differences in wealth of the investor when using forward and Skorokhod schemes in the presence of some uncertainty.
+We find that the expected value of the wealth under Skorokhod integration is bigger than its expected value under Russo-Vallois forward integration.
+Therefore, all of our current results point to the opposite direction than those in \cite{escudero2018} (with, of course, different hypotheses on risk aversion).

-Finally, we extend our approach to multiple assets in Section \ref{MAPO}, making the problem to be a multiple anticipative portfolio optimization.
-In this section, we first assume that we have anticipative information of all the assets and then of some of them.
-We describe the maximization problem for multiple assets and give the expressions of the multiasset portfolios and values of the problem.
-We also conclude that the value of the problem with Skorokhod integration overcomes the value with forward integration.

 For the setting, we work on a probability space, $(\Omega,\mathcal{F},\P)$, equipped with $\F=\{\mathcal{F}_t\}_{0\leq t\leq T}$, the natural filtration of the Brownian motion $W_t$, $0\leq t\leq T$ for some $T>0$.
 The investment consists of a portfolio with a risk-free asset $R_t$ modeled by